-Salary increases of 3% and one-time off-schedule salary increase of 3.25% will impact actions 2.1, 2.2 and 2.7.
+A one-time off-schedule salary increase of 3.25% impacted actions 2.1, 2.2 and 2.7.
 Additional expenditures due to salary increase will be transferred to appropriate funding sources.

 An explanation of how effective the specific actions were in making progress toward the goal.